F4R105/movie-streaming-platform/README.md

 ### ⚠️ Known Issues / Limitations

 - Limited access to user-specific movie data (e.g. recommendations, movie browsed, watchlist) due to using Clerk for authentication instead of TMDb’s native user auth system.
 So, both are hardcoded.
+With time, possible solutionI could explore is to use TMDB API auth or integrate clerk auth system with TMDB auth system.

+- Requirement to show movie stats on dashboard did not specify which movie stats to show.
+I chose avarage ratings on each genres.
+I had issue with horizontal labels where genre names are long.
+With time, possible solutions I could explore is to show genre name on tool tip or use another chart.

 ---